 An end of season sale can be an excellent opportunity to get a fresh start with your online business.
 It can also help you to go into the next season with some money in your pocket.
 However, with so many e-commerce businesses competing for customers, you may be worried about having a sale that actually works.

-The good news is there are a few tactics you can employ to make your sale a profitable one.
-By using the Advanced Coupons plugin to deploy coupon codes and other discounts strategically, you can put yourself in a solid position to compete for customers.
+The good news is you can employ a few tactics to make your sale profitable.
+By using the Advanced Coupons plugin to deploy coupon codes and other discounts strategically, you can put yourself in a solid position to compete with customers.

 In this article, we’ll discuss why you might want to have an end of season sale in 2021.
 Then we’ll share four tips to give you the best chance at success.
 Let’s get started!

 Why You Might Want To Run An End Of Season Sale

 Holding a sale at the end of the season can be an effective way to clear out old stock, making space for new products.
 Sales can also encourage shopping during what might typically be a slow time of the year.
 By offering discounts, you may even lure customers away from competitors.